cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Learning rate decay power

-The following VW output shows the power of learning rate decay:
+The following VW output shows the power on learning rate decay:

 ```
 power_t = 0.5
 ```

 This diagnostic shows the power on learning rate decay.
-The VW default is `0.5` and works well for most problems.
+The VW default is `0.5` and a _minimax optimal choice_.
+This value works well for most problems.

-The `0.5` default is a minimax optimal choice for stationary data-sets where the fundamental relation between the input features and target label do not change over time and benefit from a high (close to 1.0) `--power_t` while learning against changing conditions.

-Conditions like learning against an adversary who continuously changes the rules-of-the-game, benefit from low (close to 0) `--power_t` so the learner can react quickly to these changing conditions.
+Stationary datasets, where the fundamental relation between the input features and target label are not changing over time, should benefit from a high (close to 1.0) --power_t while learning against changing conditions.
+For example, learning against an adversary who continuously changes the rules-of-the-game, benefit from low (close to 0) `--power_t` so the learner can react quickly to these changing conditions.

 **Use** `--power_t p` to adjust learning rate decay—where _p_ is in the range [0,1].